Human mating strategies: Mate value

 Evolutionary psychologists have predicted that men generally place a greater value on youth and physical attractiveness in a mate than do women.
-Youth is associated with reproductive value in women, because their ability to have offspring decrease dramatically over time compared to men.
+Youth is associated with reproductive value in women, because their ability to have offspring decreases dramatically over time compared to men.
 Therefore, males typically prefer to mate with females who are younger than themselves, except when they are maturing in their teens.
 The features that men find physically attractive in women are thought to signal health and fertility.
-Additionally, physical attractiveness signals genetic quality for both males and females.
-Men who preferentially mated with healthy, fertile, and reproductively valuable women would have left more descendants than men who did not.
-Since men's reproductive value does not decline as steeply with age as does women's, women are not expected to exhibit as strong of a preference for youth in a mate.
+Examples of the determinants of female attractiveness include curvaceousness, the fact that her breasts do not yet sag, and the waist-to-hip ratio.
+While these are found across cultures, there are differences with regards to what the ideal waist-to-hip ratio is, ranging from 0.6 in China, South America, and some of Africa to 0.8 in Cameroon and among the Hadza tribe of Tanzania.
+In the United States, divergent preferences of African- and European-Americans have been noted.
+There is also evidence of variation across time, even within a single culture or civilization.
+On the other hand, there is evidence that a mother's waist-hip ratio before pregnancy is correlated with her child's cognitive ability, as hip fat, which contains long chain polyunsaturated fatty acids, critical for the development of the fetus's brain.